mlawnik/libft/readme.txt

 The function then copies each byte one at a time using a loop that iterates "n" times.

 Finally, the function returns the destination location as a void pointer.
+___

+memmove
+The memmove function copies a block of memory from one location to another.
+The function takes three arguments:

+"dst" is a pointer to the destination memory block where the copy will be placed.
+"src" is a pointer to the source memory block that will be copied.
+"n" is the number of bytes to be copied.
+The function first checks if either "dst" or "src" is a null pointer.
+If either is null, the function returns 0.
+Otherwise, the function proceeds to copy the memory block.

+If "dst" is less than src, the function copies the memory block from the beginning of the source block to the beginning of the destination block.
+This is done by iterating through the block with a loop and copying each byte one at a time.

+If "dst" is greater than src, the function copies the memory block from the end of the source block to the end of the destination block.
+This is done by iterating through the block with a loop and copying each byte one at a time, starting from the end of the block.

+Finally, the function returns a pointer to the destination memory block.
+___

+strlcpy
+This is a function that copies a null-terminated string from one location to another.
+The function takes three arguments:

+dst is a pointer to the destination buffer where the string will be copied. src is a pointer to the source string that will be copied. size is the size of the destination buffer.
+The function first determines the length of the source string using the ft_strlen function, which is defined in the libft.h header file.
+The ft_strlen function returns the length of a null-terminated string by counting the number of characters until it encounters a null terminator.

+The function then proceeds to copy the string from the source to the destination, one character at a time, until it reaches the end of the source string or the size of the destination buffer, whichever comes first.

+If the size of the destination buffer is greater than zero, the function copies the string and null-terminates the destination string.
+If the size of the destination buffer is zero, no characters are copied and the destination string is not null-terminated.

+Finally, the function returns the length of the source string.
+___